 As mentioned above, Medicare will allow for waivers of copayments or deductibles under very special circumstances.
 One such circumstance is financial hardship.
 However, waiving under the claim of financial hardship is easier said than done.
 First, a practice should rarely extend such waivers.
 Second, the practice must apply the same hardship criteria to all financial hardship cases.
 Practices should establish a financial hardship policy, which details the type of documentation a patient must supply (e.g., tax returns or unemployment compensation information) for the practice to consider the patient for financial hardship.
-Third, financial hardship is a last resort, and therapists should make all attempts to collect copayment or deductibles at the time of service.
-Ultimately, if a Medicare patient asks about waiving copayments or deductibles, the therapist should inform the patient that such a practice is illegal.
+Third, financial hardship waivers should be a last resort, and therapists should make all attempts to collect copayment or deductibles at the time of service.
 Learn more about financial hardship here.

 Co-treatment may be appropriate when therapists of different disciplines determine that they can better address a patient’s treatment goals if they provide their various individual treatments during a single session.
 (Check out these examples.)
 Medicare has different rules for co-treatment based on coverage type and setting: